 We’re taking a closer look at Bridal Week’s selection of inspiring bridalwear brands from across the pond.
 Get ready to see stars (and stripes)…

-Bridal Week continues to attract a truly international mix of designers and buyers, and this season, American bridal brands are once again proving their enduring appeal.
-Known for their ability to balance trend-led design with strong commercial performance, US exhibitors offer a distinct benefit for retailers looking to refresh their bridal offering.
+Bridal Week continues to attract a truly international mix of designers and buyers, and this season, the American bridal brands are once again proving their enduring appeal.
+Balancing trend-led design with strong commercial performance, US bridal exhibitors bring a fresh, differentiated offering for retailers looking to refresh their bridal selection.
 From fashion-driven silhouettes to timeless romance, check out these American brands bringing a diverse yet cohesive vision to Bridal Week London.

 Showroom 5